PulseTile/PulseTile-RA-Lerna/README.md

 There are two main directories: `packages/` and `projects/`.

-The `packages/` directory include `pulsetile-react-admin` package.
-It includes all possible plugins, pages and tools of PulseTile-RA project.
+The `packages/` directory includes `pulsetile-react-admin` package.
+It also includes all possible plugins, pages and tools of PulseTile-RA.

 All versions in the `projects/` directory are based on `pulsetile-react-admin` package.
 Each version has `index.js` - it is a root file of project version.